Mikejo5000/vsts-docs-pr/docs/work/import-process/customize-process.md

 ---
-title: Customize a process to import | Team Services
+title: Customize a process to import using Hosted XML | Team Services
-description: Customize a Hosted XML process to support custom fields, work item types, and process configuration
+description: Customize a Hosted XML process to support custom fields, work item types, global lists, and process configuration
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm
 ms.assetid: AA5B592D-8F76-4974-9918-B8B523A6F23F
 ms.manager: douge
 ms.author: kaelli
-ms.date: 05/10/2017
+ms.date: 05/23/2017
 ---

-# Customize a process for import into Team Services
+# Customize a process when using Hosted XML

 <b>Team Services (Hosted XML)</b>

 >[!IMPORTANT]
 >**Feature availability:**&#160;&#160;Import process supports the Hosted XML process model which allows you to manage customizations through updating select XML definition files of a process template.
 This feature is only available for accounts that have been migrated to Team Services using the [TFS Data Import Service](https://aka.ms/TFSDataImport).
 [Contact us](mailto:vsocustpt@microsoft.com) if you have any questions about Team Services process customization.
 >
 >If you use the Inheritance process model, you can customize your work tracking through the user interface by [creating an inherited process](../process/manage-process.md).
+If you use the On-premises XML process model, you can customize a process template, see [Upload or download a process template](../guidance/manage-process-templates.md) and [Customize a process template](../reference/process-templates/customize-process.md).
 >
->If you use the On-premises XML process model, you can customize a process template, see [Upload or download a process template](../guidance/manage-process-templates.md) and [Customize a process template](../reference/process-templates/customize-process.md).<br/><br/To learn more about process models, see [Customize work tracking](../customize/customize-work.md).
+>To learn more about process models, see [Customize work tracking](../customize/customize-work.md).

 Visual Studio Team Services supports adding and updating processes through a web based [import process](import-process.md) administrative experience.
 Once you add a process, you can create one or more team projects from it.